Skip to main content

 What’s it all about?

-Inviting family members to come along to your camps is a great way to showcase what we do – potentially bringing more adults onboard, and encouraging those who already help out once in a while to step it up a notch.
+Inviting family members to come along to your camps is a great way to show what we do.
+If it's done right, it can bring more adults onboard, and encouraging those who already help out once in a while to step it up a notch.

 How does it work?

-Did you know 45% of new section leaders are family members of existing or prospective youth members?
-If you’re looking to grow your group fast, targeting family members is one of the most effective ways to focus your energy.
+Did you know 45% of new Section Team Members are family members of existing or prospective youth members?
+If you’re looking to grow your Group fast, targeting family members is one of the most effective ways to focus your energy.

-• Speak to as many family members as you can.
+• Speak to as many family members as you can, the more the merrier.

-• Remember: all adults attending the event will need to a valid DBS check, meaning they’ll need to have signed up in enough time for this to have been completed and returned.
+• All adults attending the event will need to have a valid criminal record check, meaning they’ll need to have signed up in enough time for this to have been completed and returned.
 They’ll also need to be covered by your insurance at an appropriate level, and should be given a copy of the Yellow and Green card.

 • Introduce and involve your parent volunteers from the get go.